harshitaslayss/MuqtiRath/README.md

 About This Fork

 This fork highlights my **frontend and UI/UX contributions** to the *MuktiRath* hackathon project, developed collaboratively by our team.

-Would you like me to shorten it into a **minimal GitHub README format** (just 2–3 sections, cleaner layout)?